-5.3.4.3 There has been some confusion as to the meaning of the words "apart from the agreement" in section 318.
-These words mean that the interests that each concert party is taken to be interested in are the interests of each of the other members of the concert party group namely their interests in shares of the relevant listed corporation concerned that the concert party member - but not including interests of other concert parties that the concert party member is taken to have by virtue of the section 317 agreement.
+- 5.3.4.3 There has been some confusion as to the meaning of the words "apart from the agreement" in section 318.
+These words mean that the interests that each concert party is taken to be interested in are the interests of each of the other members of the concert party group namely their interests in shares of the relevant listed corporation concerned that the concert party member - - (i) is interested in quite separately from the concert party (e.g. existing interests in shares, interests by attribution etc); - (ii) interests he acquired pursuant to the concert party agreement; and - (iii) interests he acquired pursuant to other concert party agreements, but not including interests of other concert parties that the concert party member is taken to have by virtue of the section 317 agreement.
 The interests in sub-paragraphs (i), (ii) and (iii) are the interests referred to as interests "apart from the agreement".
 The interests of other concert parties that the concert party member is taken to have by virtue of the section 317 agreement could be viewed as "interests under the agreement".